retsuh-bqw/ICCV23-Towards-Building-More-Robust-Models-with-Frequency-Bias/README.md

 #### Note：
 One of our mian contribution is the Frequency Preference Control Module (FPCM) as proposed in the paper, which only involves relevant changes in the model definition script.
 You can migrate the relevant implementation to any of the other adversarial training code bases.

-For example, plz refer to the repo: [Github](https://github.com/retsuh-bqw/ICCV23-DiffusionModel-AT), where we yield a promising **63.63\%** AutoAttack accuracy with 2M synthetic data.
+For example, plz refer to the repo: [Github](https://github.com/retsuh-bqw/ICCV23-DiffusionModel-AT), where we yield a promising **63.63\%** AutoAttack accuracy with 1M additional synthetic data for training.
 The original repo is at: [GitHub](https://github.com/wzekai99/DM-Improves-AT)

 ## Citation
 If you find our work useful in your research, please consider citing: